Top-gg-Community/python-sdk/docs/api.rst

 .. function:: on_guild_post()

-    Called when guild count is posted on discordbots.org
+    Called when guild count is posted on top.gg

 .. function:: on_dbl_vote(data)

-    Called when someone votes for your bot on discordbots.org
+    Called when someone votes for your bot on top.gg

     :param data: The data with vote info returned in dict object